apann21/EnvyNails/README.md

 October 16th - Attempt to create splash page with Ionic October 17th - Work on pushing data and pulling data with Firebase.
 October 30th - Adding more CSS
 October 31st - Try to create Time Stamps and Calendar ..
 Issues with implementing calender.
 Ionic Date-Picker does not work.
+Calender is not implementable with ionic..
+Tried to import Jquery date-picker (what I wanted) but could not get it to work.
+Will use Ionic's DateTime instead.
 November 1st - Database Implementation

 - Current status, including meeting MVPs